jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 play for a couple of hours a day and roughly 2-3 days a week.
 But all the providers force you to buy a monthly subscription.

-dstserver.cloud can quickly deploy/terminate the server in less than a minute.
+The `dstserver.cloud` can deploy/terminate the server in less than a minute.
 Furthermore, the pay-per-minute model will save you tons of money.

 | Payment mode      | Pros                    | Cons                             |